 Many thanks to my dear sweet sister in law for letting me rant about her injustices. 🙂

-This isblog.
+This is Tasha’s blog.
 Sorry she is unavailable to share her latest recipes and parenting tips with you this week.

-She is busy volunteering to do crazy things like bake 100, make enough for an army and boil 3 lbs of elbow noodles in an attempt to recreate Grandma Fletcher’s famous Macaroni Salad (no pressure) for a family camping trip.
+She is busy volunteering to do crazy things like bake 100 homemade biscuits, make enough sausage gravy for an army and boil 3 lbs of elbow noodles in an attempt to recreate Grandma Fletcher’s famous Macaroni Salad (no pressure) for a family camping trip.

 She will return to her normally scheduled life next week after washing 4 thousand loads of laundry that smell like camp fire and sweaty boy.

 In the meantime, please feel free to browse me.
-If you would like to laugh,.
-If you want a recipe that will make you want to slap yo momma, .
+If you would like to laugh, read this.
+If you want a recipe that will make you want to slap yo momma, read this.
 If you would like to think deep thoughts, find another blog.

 My Homemade Happiness